claudioc/jingo/README.md

   Boolean, defaults to `true` (was `false` in jingo < 1.1.0)

   The markdown module we use (Marked) tries to overcome some "obscure" problems with the original Perl markdown parser by default.
-These produces some problems when rendering HTML embedded in a markdown document (see also the [https://github.com/claudioc/jingo/issues/48](issue 48).
+These produces some problems when rendering HTML embedded in a markdown document (see also issue https://github.com/claudioc/jingo/issues/48.
 By default we now want to use the original parser and not the modified one (pedantic: true).

   With this option you can revert this decision if for some reason your documents are not rendered how you like.